Our Past, Our Future

 SFMS's leadership team also includes a part-time Executive Director; several individuals who serve as Coordinators; a graphic-design/website consultant; and sometimes an administrative intern.

 The Susquehanna Folk Music Society was born in March 1985 when a small group of interested persons joined forces to keep folk music alive in Central Pennsylvania.
-Over the years, SFMS has sponsored concerts and dances, weekend and mini-festivals, workshops, coffeehouses and jam sessions, apprenticeships, storytelling, shape note singing and traditional craft classes.
+Over the years, SFMS has sponsored concerts and dances; festivals small and large; workshops, coffeehouses and jam sessions; apprenticeships, storytelling, shape note singing and traditional craft classes.
 SFMS is known for the diversity and excellence of its programming, and for the passion of its board members.

 - High quality, affordable programming

 - Education about folk music and folk culture

 - Diversity (people, programming and venues)

 - Programs accessible to people of all abilities and economic situations.